gainulla/Blog-on-Nuxt.js/content/en/blog/post-sixth.md

 ---
-title: The 6-th post
+title: House in the valley
-description: Description of 6-th post
+description: Description of the post
 image: valley-home.jpg
 alt: Alt
 slug: post-sixth